Master's thesis projects

 Graph neural networks

-Recommended prerequisites: Knowledge of machine learning and signal/image processing.
+Recommended prerequisites: Knowledge of machine learning, deep learning and signal/image processing.
 Good programming skills (Python).

 Contact person: Benjamin Ricaud (benjamin.ricaud@uit.no)